Intelligent-Systems-Phystech/intelligent-systems-phystech.github.io/_i18n/en/_people/filatov_av.md

-He/She  graduated from  MIPT in TODO.
-Since 2019 he/she is a postgraduate student of the Department of Intelligent Systems.
+Andrei is graduated with honours from MIPT in 2021.
+Currently, he is a MSc student of the Department of Intelligent Systems.
-He/She is an author of more than TODO scientific papers on machine learning.
+Additionally, I'm doing internship in EPFL VILAB under the supervision of Amir Zamir in the field of computer vision.

-**Professional interests:** TODO.
+**Professional interests:** Computer Vision,  Multi-task learning,  Multi-modal learning

-**Selected papers**
-* Link 1
-* Link 2
-* Link 3